Back to monorepo orchestration Target affected workspaces Configure turbo pipelines Compare the Nx approach

 - run: pnpm --filter ${{ matrix.package }} test

-Combine --filter with semantic versioning tools to enforce scoped, auditable releases.
-Never execute pnpm publish without pre-flight validation gates.
+Combine --filter with a versioning tool to enforce scoped, auditable releases.
+Never run pnpm publish without a dry run and a passing validation gate first.

 pnpm --filter '@my-org/*' run lint:strict